-- III.
-Uses for lands to north of R348 zoned "C2 Commercial/Mixed Uses" shall be limited in areas at elevated risk of flooding, as per the Flood Risk Management Guidelines, as follows: - In Flood Zone A, uses shall be limited to water compatible uses; - In Flood Zone B, uses shall be limited to less vulnerable and water compatible uses (as per the Flood Risk Management Guidelines);
+- In Flood Zone A, uses shall be limited to water compatible uses. - In Flood Zone B, uses shall be limited to less vulnerable and water compatible uses (as per the Flood Risk Management Guidelines);

-These limitations shall take primacy over any related provision relating to the land use zoning matrix.
+These limitations shall take primacy over any related provision relating to the land use zoning matrix (see Land Use Zoning Map accompanying this plan).